nutzbee/Parking-Allocation-System/README.md

-# React Native Parking App
+# React Native Parking Expo App

-This React Native application implements a parking allocation system for a hypothetical parking complex.
+This React Native expo application implements a parking allocation system for a hypothetical parking complex.
 The application simulates a parking system for different types of vehicles, considering various constraints and pricing structures.

 ## Features
 - **Parking Allocation**: Vehicles are allocated to the nearest available parking slot based on their size and parking type.